outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

    ![Kafka Partition](/assets/kafka-partition.png)

    Records are classified into *topic*s: categories of records.
-We can regard the topic as a label assigned to a group of relevant records.
-For each topic, records are stored in one or more *partition*s.
-Each partition is an *ordered* and *immutable* sequence of records with new records continuously appended to.
-A partition is similar to an array but disallows random write - producing records in the exact order, and allows random read - consuming records in a free style.
+We can regard the topic as a label assigned to a group of relevant records (i.e. Nginx logs).
+Records of a particular topic are stored in one or more *partition*s with an individual record replicated in one or more partitions.

+   A partition is an *ordered* and *immutable* sequence of records with new records continuously appended to, similar to an array disallowing random write.

+   >Write in order while read in a free style.

-   Partitions of a topic act as a parallelism to speed up producing and consuming.
-Secondly, the capacity of a partition may be limited by the Kafka server hold it.
+   Multiple partitions act as a parallelism to speed up producing and consuming.
+Additionally, the capacity of a partition may be limited by the Kafka server hold it.
 So multiple partitions accomplish storage scalability.
+Typically, partititons reside on dedicated high speed I/O devices like SSD.

-   Topics data in partitions forms a structured *commit log*.
-In the context of Kafka, name ["log" refers to topics data](https://stackoverflow.com/q/40369238), **not** the log of Kafka processes.
+   Records in partitions form a structured *commit log*.
+In the context of Kafka, ["log" refers to topic data](https://stackoverflow.com/q/40369238), **NOT** the log of Kafka itself.
+The relevant configuration directive is `log.dir`.
 In this post, we call them *commit log* and *broker log* separately.

-   Typically, it is stored on dedicated high speed I/O devices like SSD.
 5. Offset

    ![Kafka Read and Write](/assets/kafka-read-write.png)

-   A record is uniquely identified by the index within a partition, which is called *offset* - the only metadata retained by each consumer.
+   A record is uniquely identified by the *index* within a partition, which is called *offset* - the only metadata retained by each consumer.
 For sequential consumption, the offset is reduced one by one.
 Consumers are independent of each other.
 We can use command line *tail -F* to examine the topic records without interfering in what is and what can be consumed.
-Apparently, records sent by a particular producer to a particular topic partition are appended in the order they are sent.

-   Kafka only guarantee the index (order of records) in a per-partition base.
-The order among partitions is not the business.
-If the order of total records is desired, then configure only one partition for the topic, and only one consumer instance per consumer group: each topic, one partition, one consumer group, one consumer instance.
+   Records sent by a particular producer to a particular topic partition are appended in the order they are sent.
+However Kafka only guarantees such order on a per-partition base.
+The order of records among consumers, producers and/or partitions are not forseeable.
+If that is the desired outcome, then configure only one partition for a topic and only one consumer instance per *consumer group* (discussed below).
 5. Persistent Storage

    Kafka can be configured to hold records for a retention period of time.
-During the retention period a record is available for consumption, after which it is discarded to free up space.
+During that period, a record is available for consumption, after which it is discarded to free up space.

-   Consumption does mean to eat up records but just read.
-When to get rid of a record depends on the retention configuration.
-The performance is *constant* with respect to storage size so storing data for a long time is not a problem.
+   Consumption does not mean to eat up records but just read.
+Whether to get rid of a record depends on the retention configuration.
+The read/write performance is *constant* with respect to storage size so storing data for a long time is not a problem.
 6. Distribution

-   Each partition is replicated across a configurable number - the *replication factor* of Kafka servers for fault tolerance.
-Of those servers, one is the *leader* and the others are *follower*s.
-At any given moment, only the leader server handles the read and write operation while the rest servers replicate the leader operations.
-If a leader fails, one of the followers becomes the new leader.
-A distribution leader has to maintain a list of followers that are *in-sync replicas* (ISR).
+   Each partition is replicated across a configurable number of Kafka brokers - the *replication factor* for fault tolerance.
+Of the replicated brokers, one is the *leader* and the rest are *follower*s (recall the leader and follower of Zookeeper).
+At any given moment, the leader broker handles both readding and writing operation (different from that of Zookeeper) while the rest brokers only replicate the leader.

+   A leader has to maintain a list of followers that are *in-sync replicas* (ISR).
 An ISR means the follower has fully caught up with the leader, namely synced in time.
+If a leader fails, one of the ISR followers becomes the new leader.

-   Each Kafka server holds a share of the partitions.
-It acts as a leader for some of its partitions and a follower for others.
-So load is well balanced within the cluster.
+   From the perspective of a Kafka broker, it holds a share of existing partitions and acts as a leader for some of its partitions and a follower for others.

+   Therefore, load is well balanced within the cluster.
 7. Producer

    A producer publish data to the records of its choice and decide the partition to which a record is assigned to.
 The assignment can be done in a round robin fashion to load balance.
 Instead, records can also be assigned to partitions based on the key value of the tuple.